Dowker-type theorems for disk-polygons in normed planes: Proof of Theorem

 We define $C_1$ as an $o$-symmetric convex $14$-gon with vertices $x_1,x_2,\ldots,x_{14}$ in counterclockwise order such that \begin{enumerate} \item[(a)] $x_1$ and $x_8$ are on the negative and the positive half of the $y$-axis, respectively; \item[(b)] $C_1$ is symmetric to both coordinate axes; \item[(c)] the sides $[x_1,x_2]$, $[x_2,x_3]$, $[x_3,x_4]$, $[x_4,x_5]$ are parallel to $[p_1,p_2]$, $[p_1,p_3]$, $[p_2,p_3]$ and $[p_3,p_4]$, respectively; \item[(d)] we have $||x_2-x_1||, ||x_3-x_2||, ||x_4-x_3|| > D_1$, and $||x_5-x_4||=2$, i.e. $[x_4,x_5]$ is a translate of $[p_3,p_4]$. \end{enumerate}

 Note that by our conditions, for any two point $u,v \in G$, each of the two $C_1$-arcs in the boundary of $[u,v]_{C_1}$ consists of translates of subsets of at most two consecutive sides of $C_1$, or they contain translates of $[x_4,x_5]$ and possibly translates of subsets of the sides $[x_3,x_4]$ and $[x_5,x_6]$.
-In particular, $[p_1,p_6]_{C_1} = H$.
+In particular, $[p_1,p_6]_{C_1} = H$ directly follows from Lemma~\ref{lem:Cgons} and its geometric interpretation mentioned earlier.